soupCodez/MultiMCInstaller/README.md

 # MultiMCInstaller

-A MultiMC installer for Windows.
+A [MultiMC](https://multimc.org/) installer for Windows.

+## Install

+1. Run unlockexecpolicy.bat to allow unsigned scripts to run.
+2. Run main.ps1 and answer the prompts.
+3. For extra security you can run lockexecpolicy.bat.

 ## Notes